Notable People

 He held the file for so long that he became part of its architecture

-The Washington Institute's current biography makes plain how unusual his government career was.
+The Washington Institute's biography makes plain how unusual his government career was.
 It says Ross served as director of policy planning in the George H. W. Bush administration, as special Middle East coordinator in the Clinton administration, and later as special assistant to President Barack Obama and senior director for the Central Region on the National Security Council.

 That is more than continuity.
 It is institutional authorship.